-Between shapeless shifts, unflattering stretchy pants, and uninspired undergarments, shopping for stylish maternity clothes can be a daunting task for even the sartorially savviest among us.
-Given the limited options out there, it's no surprise that we get comments all the time asking for pregnancy outfit ideas.
-So we asked stylish mothers-to-be to send us photos of their go-to ensembles and reveal their favorite places to shop.
-Trust us when we say these women will give you hope that stylish maternity clothes do exist.
+Between shapeless shifts, unflattering stretchy pants, and uninspired undergarments, shopping for stylish maternity clothes can be a daunting task for even the most sartorially advanced.
+That's why we asked stylish mothers-to-be to send us photos of their go-to ensembles and reveal their favorite places to shop.
+Trust us when we say these women prove that stylish maternity clothes do exist.

 A go-to source: "I love Matta for dresses that work with the baby bump but aren't maternity specific.
-They have beautiful, unique pieces that are perfect for holiday parties, like this, this, and this."
+They have beautiful, unique pieces that are perfect for holiday parties."

 A surprisingly hard thing to shop for: "Shopping for nursing bras can be so overwhelming.
 I recently discovered Boobdesign and fell in love with their fit.
 The bras are so comfortable, simple, and flattering.
 Great basics to have on hand."